NareshNaik-501/Credi-Khaata/README.md

 # 📘 CrediKhaata – Loan Ledger UI for Shopkeepers

-**CrediKhaata** is a fully responsive, production-grade React.js web application built to help small shopkeepers manage credit transactions (loans, repayments, and balances) with customers.
-Designed with simplicity and real-world usability in mind, it offers a modern, intuitive interface optimized for daily business use.
+**CrediKhaata** is a fully responsive, production-ready web application built using React.js, designed specifically to help small shopkeepers and local vendors efficiently manage credit transactions with their customers.
+From tracking loans and repayments to maintaining real-time customer balances, CrediKhaata simplifies day-to-day financial operations with an intuitive and clean interface.

 ---